arjunhari2704/arjunhari2704.github.io/index.md

 ### COLLEGE EDUCATION
  I enrolled my self for engineering in the year 2014.
-I joined Electrical and Electroncs branch at MESCE Kuttippuram
+I joined Electrical and Electroncs branch at MESCE Kuttippuram.

 ### OTHER QUALIFICATION

 #### Arduino